 Squirrels naturally look for nuts and native plants to fill their bellies.
 However, squirrels eat almost anything.
 The foods that they tend to look for include acorns, tree bark, flowers, fruits, vegetables, insects, and various plants.

 When squirrels get hungry, they do not get picky.
-They may try anything that appears edible, including bird eggs.
-In fact, bird eggs are a common food source for a variety of mammals.
+They may try anything that appears edible, including bird eggs and will also consume nestling birds.
+Bird eggs are a common food source for a variety of mammals.

 While squirrels are not picky, there are a few things that they tend to avoid.
 Raw garlic, onions, and hot peppers do not set well in their stomachs.
 These are foods that they may not eat.